-- 1. Who should residents communicate with when they need support with their additional responsibilities (e. g., substitute teaching)? - Mentor Teacher - Site Coordinator - 2.
-If strategic staffing parameters are not upheld, who should residents notify? - o HR - When challenges arise with the additional responsibilities, who should residents or mentors communicate with, and in what order (e. g., site coordinator, principal, etc.)?
+- If strategic staffing parameters are not upheld, who should residents notify?
+Principal, Site Coordinator, HR Coordinator (in that sequence) - 3.
+When challenges arise with the additional responsibilities, who should residents or mentors communicate with, and in what order (e. g., site coordinator, principal, etc.)?